 “I've tried to figure out who are the mothers of FOPL so to speak, these are the issues I see, I have read and I've seen maybe came from the FAO as a health requirements, maybe come from come from some other country around who has an interest and so on.
 Where are the delegates coming from?
 Is it CARICOM requirement?
 Is it a CARICOM country who asked for it?”
 (Representative of a Jamaican firm)

-In the third framing strategy, food industry actors discursively framed some actors as illegitimate, further reinforcing the authority of the WTO and trade rules and completing the frameshift of FOPL away from public health and towards trade.
-Bernstein (2011) notes that incoherence in policy communities leads to a lack of consensus (Bernstein, 2011)be: in this case, public health actors were considered external to the standard setting process and illegitimate participants or leaders.
-Whereas in other spaces the Pan-American Health Organization (PAHO) may be viewed as a policy champion, this framing successfully negated PAHO’s influence over FOPL.
-This discursive strategy went further than simply erasing the public health origins of FOPL, it dismissed their expert authority in the process entirely.
+In the third framing strategy, food industry actors reframed some actors as illegitimate, further reinforcing the authority of the WTO and trade rules and completing the frameshift of FOPL away from public health and towards trade.
+Incoherence in policy communities can lead to a lack of consensus (Bernstein, 2011): in this case, public health actors were considered exogenous and illegitimate.
+Whereas in other spaces the Pan-American Health Organization (PAHO) was viewed as a policy champion, this framing successfully negated PAHO’s influence over FOPL.
+This discursive strategy went further than simply erasing the public health origins of FOPL, it dismissed their expert authority entirely.

 All standards bodies use the Code of Good Practice for the Preparation, Adoption and Application of Standards in Annex 3 of the Agreement on TBT.
-Since this code of practice is the basis for all standards development, not just the current CRS 5 revision or general food labelling, familiarity with the process varies between those stakeholders who have taken part in the process before and those who were consulted strictly because of their technical relevance to FOPL (e.g. health NGOs).
-As such, stakeholders familiar with the standards process have a different sense of who is or who is not a legitimate actor (or authority) within the process and these perspectives differed significantly to those who are unfamiliar with the process (and also largely supportive of FOPL).
+Since this code is the basis for all standards development, not just the current CRS 5 revision or food labelling, familiarity with the process varies between those stakeholders who have taken part in the process before and those who were consulted strictly because of their technical relevance to FOPL (e.g. health NGOs).
+As such, stakeholders familiar with the standards process had a different sense of who is or who is not a legitimate actor (or authority) compared with the new participants who were unfamiliar with the process (and also largely supportive of FOPL).

-The illegitimacy of actors in the CRS 5 revision process was portrayed in two ways:
+The illegitimacy of some actors in the CRS 5 revision process were portrayed in two ways:

 Some actors do not have a designated, legitimate role in the process; and/or,